-Tie for Best Coffee City – Cape Town and Bucharest
+Best Coffee City – Cape Town And Bucharest

 We drank a lot of coffee in 2017 (some would say too much).
 We got caffeinated in such great cities as Naples, Prague and Budapest.
 However, in our minds, two cities stood out but for totally different reasons – Cape Town and Bucharest.

 The Cape Town coffee scene boggled our minds with the number of shops roasting and serving their own beans.
 Many cafes feature roasting machines just by the barista stations.

 Many of the Bucharest cafes are situated in grand, interbelic buildings with beautifully decaying architecture and crazy fast internet.
 We could have happily spent hours in these coffee houses, which is exactly what we did.

-Best Bucket List Adventure (If We Had a Bucket List) – Safari in South Africa
+Best Bucket List Adventure – Safari In South Africa